 More of Our Top Picks:

 Just because they didn't make our top five doesn't mean they suck!
 Well, they do, but you know what we mean.
 These next few vacuums offer a variety of features that may be exactly what you're looking for — from a handheld vacuum that's perfect for sucking up spilled pet food or pet fur, to a canister vacuum that's practically commercial grade, and we've even included a budget-friendly pick that's reliable and costs less than $100! 🙌

 Pro: Comes with useful attachments like a crevice tool and an extension wand

 This vacuum cleaner from Bissell is going to be your best bet if you're willing to put up with a noticeably louder motor, a non-retractable cord, and forfeiting on-board attachment storage for a much more affordable price.
 However, if you're willing to live with these minor shortcomings, the Bissell 9595A CleanView is an effective vacuum that's easy to assemble and costs less than $100.

 It's a good choice for dorm rooms or small apartments, and it does a decent job at removing dust, debris, and pet hair from your carpets.
 It has a large 12-inch cleaning path that's convenient, but it struggles with turns and requires more passes than other more expensive models when removing larger crumbs.
 We're impressed with its bagless design, its easy-to-empty canister, and the filter indicator that lets you know when it's time to clean things up inside.
+Our colleagues at Popular Mechanics loved it for its Febreze-scented vacuum filters you can use to further freshen your home while you clean.
 Plus, its hose comes with a crevice tool, a dusting brush, a turbo brush, and an extension wand, which will definitely come in handy for cleaning furniture, upholstery, curtains, and along baseboards.